stevejoluc/stevejoluc.github.io/docs/index.md

     * Cardinals

 #### Soccer
-I started when I was 3 and played all the way up to college.
+I started playing soccer when I was 3 and played all the way up to college.
 Soccer taught me many valuable lessons and helped shape me into the leader I am today.

 !!! cite ""
     **Soccer taught me**: